 It’s important to remember that the date will set in between midnight and 5 a.m. on the watch, so if you want to set the date instantly, simply set the crown to position two and rotate it until the time on your watch reads midnight.

 But it might be simpler and easier just to wait for it.

-I hope that this short Baume & Mercier watch review of mine has provided you with all the information you need.
+I hope that this short Baume & Mercier informational article has provided you with all the information you need.

 Don’t forget to tell me which one you picked up!

 You may also be interested in a vastly different watch brand, Invicta.